RobTillaart/PCA9634/README.md

 ## Description

 This library is to control the I2C PCA9634 PWM extender.
-The 8 channels are independently configurable is steps of 1/256. this allows for better than 1% fine tuning of the duty-cycle of the PWM signal.
+The 8 channels are independently configurable in steps of 1/256. this allows for better than 1% fine tuning of the duty-cycle of the PWM signal.